-One of the questions we get frequently here at Privacy Bootcamp is what students can expect on test day for their Certified Information Privacy Professional (CIPP) or Certification Information Privacy Manager (CIPM) exams.
+One of the questions we get frequently here at Privacy Bootcamp is what students can expect on test day for their Certified Information Privacy Professional (CIPP), Certification Information Privacy Manager (CIPM), or Certified Information Privacy Technologist (CIPT) exams.
 In the article below, we attempt to set forth a comprehensive explanation so there are no surprises, and so you can rest easy as you prepare for the big day.

 How Are the Exams Administered?